Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to understanding how to create and use classes in JavaScript, focusing on the `constructor()` function, creating instances, and adding methods to encapsulate behaviors.
 This knowledge builds a strong foundation for object-oriented programming in JavaScript.

+## Day 24 - 2024-10-02

+1. **Saving constructor arguments**: Today, I worked on capturing and storing the arguments passed to the constructor of a class.
+This allows for initializing object properties dynamically when creating new instances of a class, providing more flexibility in handling data.

+2. **Rendering a product**: I focused on the logic for rendering a product, which involves taking the data stored in an object and using it to display the product on the page in a structured and visually appealing way.

+3. **Generating HTML**: I learned how to dynamically generate HTML based on the object's properties.
+This included creating the necessary HTML structure in a template-like format to ensure that each product is rendered consistently.

+4. **Creating a DOM element**: After generating the HTML, I practiced creating new DOM elements based on that structure.
+This allows for dynamically adding new content to the web page without needing to write static HTML for each item.

+5. **Finding the menu container**: I learned how to locate the appropriate container (e.g., a menu or product list) in the DOM where the new elements should be added.
+This step is crucial to ensure that dynamically generated content is placed in the correct location on the page.

+6. **Adding the created element to the page**: Finally, I worked on appending the newly created DOM elements to the page, ensuring they are properly inserted into the container and displayed to the user.

+**Summary**: Today's focus was on using constructor arguments to initialize objects, generating HTML dynamically, and rendering products by creating and adding DOM elements to the page.
+These steps are key to building dynamic web applications that can handle and display data efficiently.

 ...

 ## Key Learning Areas 🔐